Jjajangmyeon (Korean Black Bean Noodles)

 Instructions

 - Meanwhile bring a pot of water to boil.
-Add the noodles and cook according to the package direction, usually about 6-7 minutes.
+Add the noodles and cook according to the package direction, and drain.
+Be careful not to overcook them.

 Made this for my Korean wife today because she had been complaining about missing Korean food.
 I’m not the best in the kitchen, grilling is more my thing but this recipe was so easy to follow and turned out great!
 Thank you so much for making this website can’t wait to try more of your recipes.